MARK HALES – Licensed in Utah, American Samoa,

-Currently, Mark is a Small Claims Court Judge and has presided over hundreds of cases in the Third District Court and the Salt Lake City Justice Court.
-He also is a member of the West Valley City Board of Adjustments and a Board Member for OCTheory.org, Inc. Since the end of January 2011, Mark is a certified mediator for all legal matters, including Utah Family Law.
+Currently, Mark is a volunteer Small Claims Court Judge and has presided over thousands of cases in the Third District , West Valley City Justice, and the Salt Lake City Justice courts.
+He was elected to his first term on the Bluffdale City Council in 2019.
+Previously, he was the Chair of the Bluffdale Historic Preservation Commission and a member of the Board of Adjustments for Bluffdale and West Valley City.
+He also was on the Board of Directors for Camp Kostopulos, which is Utah’s #1 charity for children and adults with disabilities.
+Mark is a certified mediator for all legal matters, including Utah Family Law and is also a certified Guardian Ad Litem.

 Prior to Jolley & Jolley, Mark was the Assistant Attorney General of American Samoa for a year and a half.
 He has worked as corporate counsel for several businesses and has provided legal work for Utah Legal Aid Society of Provo and the Utah County Attorney’s Office.